aSolorzano20/OCP_1Z0_829_theory/Chapter-4-Core Api/chapter_4_core_apis.md

 #### Working with Durations
 - is intended for smaller units of time.
 - You can specify the number of days, hours, minutes, seconds, or nanoseconds.
-- Duration works roughly the same way as Period , except it is used with objects that have time.
+- Duration works roughly the same way as Period, except it is used with objects that have time.
 - Duration doesn’t have a factory method that takes multiple units like Period does.
 <br>